 Ellen founded poetry workshops at Salinas Valley State Prison and the Santa Cruz, CA jails.
 She currently teaches in the low residency MFA writing program at Pacific University.

 Nancy Gomez has a Masters in Fine Arts Degree in Creative Writing with an emphasis in poetry from Pacific University, and with Ellen Bass is the co-founder of the Santa Cruz Poetry Project.
 She has poems published or forthcoming in River Styx, Rattle, The Bellingham Review and Nimrod where she was a semi-finalist for the Pablo Neruda Poetry Prize.
-She has taught poetry at Salinas Valley State Prison and currently serves as the co-director of the Santa Cruz Poetry Project on a volunteer basis.
+Nancy was recently included in a volume of Best American Poetry.
+She has taught poetry at Salinas Valley State Prison and currently serves as the co-founder of the Santa Cruz Poetry Project on a volunteer basis.